 - Meet: Kumagaya Gates at the front of school

 Mel Young has a current first aid qualification and will be always carrying a first aid kit.
-Jon Breach from MPI has worked with both teachers to design a field trip that is hands on, informative, meets the interests of our students, and connects past and present students from Southland Girls.
+Jon Breach from MPI has worked with both teachers to design a field trip that is hands on, informative, meets the interests of our students, and connecting past and present students from Southland Girls.
 Each student will get the most out of this incredible opportunity.
-If for some reason an accident does happen, Mel Young or Vicki Jones will ring the parent immediately and notify the school.
+If for some reason an accident does happen, Mel Young or Vicki Jones will ring the parent Immediately and notify the school.

 It is important for safety reasons that students follow instructions given to them by all staff and follow all appropriate school rules.
-Behaviour by students that is deemed dangerous and puts themselves and/or others at undue risk will result in your child being picked up by a caregiver and not attending further Year 12 Agriculture and 13 Agribusiness trips this year.
+Behaviour by students that is deemed dangerous and puts themselves and/or others at undue risk will result in your child being picked up by a caregiver and not attending further Year 12 and 13 Agriculture and 13 Agribusiness trips this year.

 Please pay and complete the permission form below by 6 March 2026.